deenhe91/deenhe91.github.ia/_posts/2016-05-13-classifiers.md

 Using a kernel means drawing the line in a higher dimensional space and then reducing the dimensionality so that the line no longer looks straight.
 Simple, right?
 When you use kernels correctly SVMs can be super useful for all kinds of classification problems.
 But as always you need to be careful of overfitting.

-I find that this [MIT lecture](https://www.youtube.com/watch?v=_PwhiWxHK8o) is super helpful.
-I also love chalkboards.
+I find that this [MIT lecture](https://www.youtube.com/watch?v=_PwhiWxHK8o) is really helpful.
+Also chalkboards are the best.

-##### K NEAREST NEIGHBOURS

-I also attempted to classify the leaves using a KNN algorithm.

 ##### DECISION TREES and RANDOM FORESTS

 Decision trees and random forests are probably my favourite type of classification algorithm because they are really intuitive  but also really effective in lots of situations.
 You run the risk of overfitting, but random forests help there.

-A decision tree consists of a starting point, where you have ALL your data, and then you split that data by asking a simple yes/no question and splitting the data accordingly.
+Decision trees use if-then statements to define patterns in the data.
+A decision tree consists of a starting point, where you have ALL your training data, and then you split that data by asking a simple yes/no question and splitting the data accordingly.
 For example, is your leaf longer than 10cm?
 Yes: contains all leaves longer than 10cm, and No: contains all leaves shorted than 10cm.
 You set how many questions you want to ask, or in the correct lingo, how many levels you want the tree to contain and _Voilá_!
 You end up with categories into which new leaves will be classified.
 With labeled data, the accuracy score is the probability that a leaf is correctly classified.

 Random Forests just do the same process multiple times (lots of decision trees) and then take the mode or mean prediction of the sum of the trees.
 The good thing about Random Forests is that they can reduce the risk of overfitting that can happen with Decision Trees.